dapphub/dapptools/src/dapp/README.md

 If a counterexample is found, it can be replayed or analyzed in the debugger using the `--replay` flag.

+### SMTChecker testing

+If you are using the standard JSON input mode and its field `settings.modelChecker.engine` is `all`, `bmc` or `chc`, [Solidity's SMTChecker](https://docs.soliditylang.org/en/latest/smtchecker.html) will be invoked when you run `dapp build`.
+If you wish to use that mode, these steps are recommended:

+- Run the usual compilation
+- Generate a separate input JSON with the SMTChecker enabled: `export DAPP_SMTCHECKER=1 && dapp mk-standard-json &> dapp_smtchecker.json`
+- Modify `settings.modelChecker` in the new JSON input accordingly.
+It is recommended that you use the [contracts field](https://docs.soliditylang.org/en/latest/smtchecker.html#verified-contracts) `settings.modelChecker.contracts` to specify the main contracts you want to verify.
+- Tell `dapp` to use the new JSON as input: `export DAPP_STANDARD_JSON=./dapp_smtchecker.json`
+- Run `dapp build`

+You may also want to change the `settings.modelChecker.timeout` and/or other fields in different runs.

 ### Testing against RPC state

 You can test how your contract interacts with already deployed contracts by